d12frosted/elpa-mirror/stable-melpa/ox-ssh-readme.txt

 - `org-ssh-header' An optional header that will be added to the beginning of the export.
 This can be used for comments or rules that apply to all hosts.
+- `org-ssh-export-suffix' The suffix that will be added to exported file.
+  Defaults to ".ssh_config".

 Usage
 Export headings with specific properties as entries in an SSH